garycunningham89/fundamentalsdataanalysis/README.md

 # Teo, B. G. (2019) A Quick Guide on Descriptive Statistics using Pandas and Seaborn.
 Towards Data Science.
 Accessed online at: https://towardsdatascience.com/a-quick-guide-on-descriptive-statistics-using-pandas-and-seaborn-2aadc7395f32
 # Singh, S. (2019) Become a Data Visualization Whiz with this Comprehensive Guide to Seaborn in Python.
 Analytics Vidhya.
 Accessed online at: https://www.analyticsvidhya.com/blog/2019/09/comprehensive-data-visualization-guide-seaborn-python/
 # Wajiha (2019) Python Seaborn Tutorial | Data Visualization Using Seaborn.
 Accessed online at: https://www.codementor.io/wajihaurooj/python-seaborn-tutorial-data-visualization-using-seaborn-wpj9qydr2.
+# Foley (2018) What is Regression Analysis and Why Should I Use It?
+Accessed online at: https://www.surveygizmo.com/resources/blog/regression-analysis/.